mrigorir/TicTacToe/README.md

 You will see all of the test either passing or failing.

-to run them and see the results.
+Run them and see the results.

 ## Authors